jawj/subtls/README.md

 There’s also some potential pedagogical value, which we build on by optionally producing beautifully annotated and indented binary data.

-Note: this project isn’t useful in web browsers.
+Note: there are some annoying roadblocks to using this in web browsers.
 From an `https:` page you can’t open an insecure `ws:` WebSocket, and from an `http:` page there’s no access to SubtleCrypto.

 ## Crypto